Connect for Microbiology

 An audio podcast series dedicated to the sharing of ideas, best practices, teaching tips, educational solutions, and other exciting topics in Microbiology.

-Benson's Microbiological Applications is now available in its 14th edition.
+Benson’s Microbiological Applications is now available in a 15th edition, 2022c

 iTeach Microbiology, our web community, enables you to share, network and coordinate your efforts in a group setting.
 Join iTeach to communicate with your peers and discuss the most current topics in the media.Join Now!